 We invite initial outline applications which will be triaged; we anticipate inviting a shortlist of 15 full applications and awarding up to five grants.

 The deadline for application is 1700 hours on 3 December 2018.
 Please send completed outline forms to firstname.lastname@example.org

 If you have any questions relating to the application or funding processes, please contact email@example.com.

 Perinatal Expert Panel

-The membership of our Perinatal Expert Panel (PEP) make recommendations about research funding to the Trustees.
+The Perinatal Expert Panel (PEP) make recommendations about research funding to the Trustees.

-Dr David Cromwell, Reader in Health Services Research, London School of Hygiene & Tropical Medicine, and Director of the Clinical Effectiveness Unit of the Royal College of Surgeons
+Professor David Cromwell, Professor of Health Services Research, London School of Hygiene & Tropical Medicine

 Dr Alyson Hunter, Consultant Obstetrician, The Royal Jubilee Maternity Hospital, Belfast [also a Sands Trustee]